-- That an additional center be established by Perkinston Junior College; - (2).
-That this college center begin operation as soon as possible; - That it offer the first two years of college work; - That heavy emphasis be placed on technical and terminal programs on the college level; - (5).
+- (1. That an additional center be established by Perkinston Junior College; - (2).
+That this college center begin operation as soon as possible; - (3).
+That is offer the first two years of college work; - (4).
+That heavy emphasis be placed on technical and terminal programs on the college level; - (5).
 That Vocational Programs be arranged to serve special areas not now being served or at the request of the local schools; - (6).
 That programs for adults be offered in the above areas.